brewchetta/111824-p4-sqlalchemy-relationships/README.md

 ## Learning Goals

-- The flask-sqlalchemy package
+- Has many & belongs to relationships in sqlalchemy

-- Using the flask_sqlalchemy ORM
+- Using the association_proxy for many to many relationships

-- Creating tables using db.Model inheritance and db.Columns
+- Building join tables

-- Creating, migrating, and upgrading databases using alembic commands

-- CRUD on models using flask_sqlalchemy

 ## Getting Started